AlePuglisi/bicycle-feedback-linearization-ros/README.md

 This repository contains both the code and the report of the  final assignment of a course on [control of mobile robots](https://www11.ceda.polimi.it/schedaincarico/schedaincarico/controller/scheda_pubblica/SchedaPublic.do?&evn_default=evento&c_classe=837146&lang=IT&__pj0=0&__pj1=8379d6c35eccfe1c998db9b2de7c0e1c).

-Take a look at [assignment](https://github.com/AlePuglisi/bicycle-feedback-linearization-ros/blob/main/assignment.pdf) for more details on the task.

 ## Introduction
 In this project, I developed a trajectory-tracking controller for a car-like robot, modeled with the bicycle model.<br/>